21 October 2020

-With 20 years of culinary experience, they have had plenty of time to experiment with flavours.
-The ground floor is the restaurant, while the first floor caters to parties and a range of different functions, hosting up to 100 people.
+With 20 years of culinary experience, they have had plenty of time to get creative with flavours.
+The ground floor is the restaurant, while the first floor caters to parties and various functions, hosting up to 100 people.

-For meat lovers and vegetarians alike, Spice Klub even offers a selection of vegan-friendly dishes.
+Spice Klub offers a selection of vegan-friendly dishes for meat lovers and vegetarians.
 On the gourmet side of Indian cuisine, you will find a wide range of distinctive flavours and delicious dishes at this restaurant.

-Making mouth-watering pizzas since 1996, Pizza Parlour Wembley works hard to fuse intense Indian flavours with Italy’s most popular bread-based dinner.
+Since 1996, Pizza Parlour Wembley has worked hard to fuse intense Indian flavours with Italy’s most popular bread-based dinner.

-Offering a takeaway service of vegetable curry and rice for less than £3 and chicken or lamb biryani from £4.99, Fudam is a fantastic option for a culinary treat.
+Offering a takeaway service of vegetable curry and rice for less than £3 and chicken or lamb biryani for £4.99, Fudam is a fantastic option for a culinary treat.

-Seasoned with a selection of luscious spices, savoury morsels on the menu here include their mixed grill which features three pieces of chicken tikka, three pieces of lamb tikka, one lamb chop, one kebab and tandoori naan, yoghurt and a soft drink for less than £10.
+Seasoned with a selection of luscious spices, savoury morsels on the menu include their mixed grill, which features three pieces of chicken tikka, three pieces of lamb tikka, one lamb chop, a kebab and tandoori naan, yoghurt and a soft drink for less than £10.

 Or why don’t you take your senses on a culinary journey and order the Hyderabadi Baingan Sabzi – a baby aubergine curry, served with pilau rice or naan, for less than £5?

-Many of the restaurants on Ealing Road, Wembley have varied opening hours on event days and run promotions and pre-match-day offers, all depending on the event on that day.
+Many of the restaurants on Ealing Road, Wembley, have varied opening hours on event days and run promotions and pre-match-day offers, depending on the event.

-So it is wise to check out those offers, promotions and specials too before making your journey.
+So it is wise to check out those offers, promotions, and specials before making your journey.
 That way, you will not miss out on what’s on offer.

 Top 10 Culinary Gems on Ealing Road, Wembley – Finally

-So do you have a favourite you are merely bursting to try?
+So do you have a favourite dish you are desperate to try?